Fill Out Form 15620 Online in 2025

 Where to file Form 15620?

-If you're using USPS, send it to the Department of the Treasury Internal Revenue Service in Austin, TX.
-For private delivery services, use the Austin – Internal Revenue Submission Processing Center in Austin, TX.
+If using a private delivery service, send it to the Austin – Internal Revenue Submission Processing Center in Austin, TX.

 Trusted and certified by industry leaders